vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Saturday` ⚡⚡⚡
+Have an amazing `Sunday` ⚡⚡⚡

-Did you know Today on `06th of January`
+Did you know Today on `07th of January`

  [<img src="" width="300" />]()
  ```